AwalaApp/network-website/index.md

 ## Current status

 As of December 2019, the implementation of Relaynet is being funded by the [Open Technology Fund](https://www.opentech.fund/).
 The goal of this project is to build the foundation to support Relaynet on desktop and Android.
+The implementations can be found under the [@relaycorp organization on GitHub](https://github.com/relaycorp).

 ## The backstory